-Join Brian Thurston Bralczyk for an in-depth discussion in this video Next steps, part of UX Design Tools: Axure.
+Join Brian Thurston Bralczyk for an in-depth discussion in this video Next steps, part of Axure for UX Design.

 …I hope you can see why so many designers including me, have been…so excited to on board the Axure train over the last couple of years.…And by now you're well on your way to…using Axure to create your own really exciting projects.…I highly encourage you to continue playing around…with the tools we learned in the course.…And try putting them together in different ways…to create new And completely original interactions and designs.…I'd also suggest spending some time on Axure's website.…